 What is Data Driven Testing?

-Data Driven Testing is a Type of Framework in which for Test Design and Execution Process all the data needed is read from input files.
-Rather than writing multiple test cases for all input scenarios, one testcase will be written and data is supplied externally via Excel sheets or CSV files or DB tables etc. This method of testing helps to validate a software application against wide range inputs, making it more stable and accurate in different conditions.
+Data Driven Testing is a type of framework in which, for Test Design and Execution Process, all the data needed is read from input files.
+Rather than writing multiple test case for all input scenarios, one testcase will be written, and data is supplied externally via Excel sheets, CSV files, DB tables etc. This method of testing helps to validate a software application against wide range inputs, making it more stable and accurate in different conditions.

 How Does Data Driven Testing Work?